 The Four-Dimensional Problem

 The Princeton team didn't just measure accuracy.
-They measured four things that actually matter when agents run in the real world:
+They measured four things:

-That last number is especially dangerous because people assume that if you use a top model, you're safe.
+The last one is especially dangerous because people assume that if you use a top model, you're safe.
 You're not.
 You're still failing 15% of the time.

 The Chain Fails Faster Than You Think

 The paper included a medical chaining scenario that should terrify anyone deploying multi-tool agents.
 Imagine three tools in sequence: the first is 90% accurate, the second is 85% accurate, the third is 97% accurate.
-On paper, those are respectable numbers.
+On paper, that's pretty good numbers.

 The combined reliability of the chain?
 74%.
 One in four patients gets misdiagnosed.

 This is the compounding reliability problem.
 Each tool adds a multiplicative failure point, not an additive one.
-Accuracy metrics pretend your three 95% tools chain together to something like 92%.
-In reality, your three 90%-reliable tools are more like 73% reliable when chained.
+Accuracy metrics pretend your three 95% tools chain together to something like 92% accuracy.
+In reality, your three 90% reliable tools are more like 73% reliable when chained.
 The paper shows this explicitly.
 Most teams deploying agents don't.

 Static benchmarks measure one thing: did you get it right on this specific instance?
-They measure accuracy in isolation, one run at a time, in controlled environments.
+They measure accuracy.

 They don't measure whether you get it right on 100 similar instances.
 That's consistency, and it's what production systems actually care about.
 They don't measure whether you can handle paraphrased inputs.
 That's robustness, and users will find every edge case you miss.
 They don't measure whether you know the limits of your knowledge.
 That's calibration, and it's the difference between "I don't know" and a confident hallucination.